Metacorp

 • Based on these reports, the Environment Ministry, State Environment Impact Assessment Authority or other relevant regulatory bodies may or may not grant approval to a project.

-• The EIA reports are also important to define measures that the project could take in order to contain or offset project impacts.
+• The EIA reports are also important to define measures that the project could be adopted to contain or offset project impacts.

-• EIA-based approvals for most projects also involve the process of conducting public hearings, so that who are likely to be affected can be taken on board before approving the project.
+• EIA-based approvals for most projects also involve the process of conducting public hearings, so that those likely to be affected can be taken on board before approving the project.

 • EIA links the environment with development.